BlueBrain/neurodamus/docs/architecture.rst

 exhausting memory and scales well, enabling sampling over very large circuits in a short time, typically a few minutes for millions of cells.

-The paramenters of the sampling are as follows:
+The parameters of the sampling are as follows:

 - Block start length: 5000, increasing at a rate of 10% at each iteration
 - Count synapses for each block: 100 cells of the block (taking advantage of data locality)